Roshan-yadav-evil-genius/Node-Based-Workflow-Orchestartor/NewDesign/Node Based System Architecture Design.md

 * Load workflows (React Flow JSON) and initialize `NodeConfig` for each node.
 * Build loops from node graphs (using edges to construct execution chains).
 * Start, stop, pause, and resume loops (all operations are async).
-* Assign pool types (Asyncio Event Loop, ThreadPool, or ProcessPool) per loop.
+* Manages the execution context, delegating the dynamic selection of a loop's execution pool (Asyncio, ThreadPool, or ProcessPool) to the LoopManager.

 ### 5.2 Loop Execution